mikeno95/Python-Stack/README.md

-# Python-Stack
+# Python Stack
-Coding Dojo assignments for the Python stack
+Coding Dojo assignments for the Python stack.